Q & A about Ritenour Owned and Operated Student Bus Service

-A: Over the last few years, an increasing number of Ritenour parents and administrators have expressed concerns about the safety and reliability of the transportation of Ritenour students.
-Additionally, bids that were sought to contract bus service for next year came in at least 10 percent more than what the district currently spends on student bus transportation.
+A: In the years leading up to the decision, an increasing number of Ritenour parents and administrators had expressed concerns about the safety and reliability of the transportation of Ritenour students.
 The decision to own and operate student bus transportation services is the best option that addresses student safety and being good stewards of taxpayer money.

 The district also explored the possibility of sharing school buses and operation costs with two nearby school districts that are similar in size to Ritenour.
 This option, however, proved to be cost prohibitive.

-A: Ritenour will lease-purchase 28 buses.
-Of those buses, 15 will have a seven-year lease agreement; 13 buses will have a five-year lease agreement.
+A: Ritenour lease-purchased 28 buses.
+Of those buses, 15 have a seven-year lease agreement; 13 buses have a five-year lease agreement.
 After that period, the district will own the buses outright.

-Q: How many routes will Ritenour buses run?
+Q: How many routes do Ritenour buses run?

-A: Based on this year’s routes, Ritenour plans to run 23 routes.
-There will be extra buses on hand for student athletics and activity trips, transporting Project Challenge students to the new Project Challenge center at Hoech Middle School and for unexpected emergencies.
-The district will evaluate and adjust the number of routes based on the number of students who qualify and use district transportation.
+A: The district will evaluate and adjust the number of routes based on the number of students who qualify and use district transportation.

-Q: Will the buses that Ritenour lease-purchases be used or new?
+Q: Are the buses that Ritenour lease-purchased used or new?

-A: All buses that Ritenour lease-purchases will be brand new and will be fully equipped with cameras, digital radios with built-in GPS, a child minder system (which ensures that no students are left on the bus after a route is completed) and engine block warmers (to help ensure quick startup during frigid temperatures).
-One bus also will have a wheelchair lift.
-Buses will accommodate 71-77 students each.Q: How long will Ritenour keep the buses in operation?
+A: All buses that Ritenour lease-purchased were brand new and fully equipped with cameras, digital radios with built-in GPS, a child minder system (which ensures that no students are left on the bus after a route is completed) and engine block warmers (to help ensure quick startup during frigid temperatures).
+One bus also has a wheelchair lift.
+Buses accommodate 71-77 students each.Q: How long will Ritenour keep the buses in operation?

 A: Based on current mileage estimates, buses should last 10-12 years.